 CaptainJack initially announced his plan of forming an esports team near the end of 2018.
 At first, this simply involved providing prize pools for local Japanese tournaments.
-Of course, CJ eSports has now expanded to involve directly sponsoring Smash players from Japan.
+Of course, CJ eSports has now expanded to involve directly patroning Smash players from Japan.

 CJ eSports has not yet announced if it will expand further in order to bring on more players.
-However, the company’s focus on Smash as a whole suggests that it may sponsor dedicated Super Smash Bros.
+However, the company’s focus on Smash as a whole suggests that it may patron dedicated Super Smash Bros.
 Ultimate players in the future.

 While CaptainJack currently competes in both Melee and Ultimate, he is past his glory days as a competitor.
 However, he was one of the best players in the world during the early years of Melee, from about 2004 to 2008.
 In his prime, CaptainJack defeated Ken Hoang, Joel Isai Alvarado, Christopher “Azen” McMullen, Daniel “ChuDat” Rodriguez, and Amsah Augustuszoon.

 As Japan’s best player and a top 10 player in the world, aMSa is naturally CJ eSports’ most renowned member.
 AMSa has placed in the top 8 of three major tournaments in 2019: GENESIS, Smash’N’Splash, and Smash Summit.
 He has only missed top 8 at one tournament, placing 9th at GOML 2019.